Resharding

 INSERT INTO order_seq (id, next_id, cache) VALUES (0, 1000, 100);

-Note the vitess_sequence comment in the create table statement.
+comment in the create table statement.
 VTTablet will use this metadata to treat this table as a sequence.

-• id is always 0
+is always 0next_id

-Larger cache values perform better, but will exhaust the values quicker, since during reparent operations the new master will start off at the next_id value.
+Larger cache values perform better, but will exhaust the values quicker, since during reparent operations the new master will start off at the next_id

 The VTGate servers also need to know about the sequence tables.
 This is done by updating the VSchema for commerce as follows: